hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. Costume the device

-Only now should you start worrying about what the device should look like.
-Develop a costume so that you can use your phone as this device.

-Think about the setting of the device: is the environment a place where the device could overheat?
-Is water a danger?
-Does it need to have bright colors in an emergency setting?

 **Include sketches of what your device might look like here.**

 Here are possible designs: